 Enlisting the proper support and accountability will help you remain strong during your season of growth.
 If you isolate yourself, it’s easy to give up or move backward instead of forward.
 There is strength in numbers.
 Take the time to find a recovery group or accountability partner that you can trust to be truthful and loving.

-If you find yourself battling codependency, please reach out to a counselor.
+If you find yourself battling codependency, please reach out to a Christian counselor at San Diego Christian Counseling.
 You do not have to walk this road alone anymore.
 God has designed us to have mutually beneficial relationships with healthy boundaries.

 Photos: